Sustainability is a Commitment, Not an End Game.

 It’s all about the approach shot.

-Let’s get this out of the way.
-There’s no one solution that fits all.
+So let’s get this out of the way first, just so everyone's on the same page ... there’s no one magic solution that fits all when it comes to sustainability.
 A sustainable future is a moving target, but we knew that when we started Radmor.
 We also knew that we need to do more, as a sport and as an industry.
 Quite simply, we can all do better.

-We asked ourselves this question for almost a decade before bringing Radmor to life as a brand.
-Our mission is to make amazing products that you can feel good about, not just because they look great, but because they take into consideration the impact on our environment, our health, and our collective wellbeing.
-We can do more by using less.
-Use less polyester, less synthetic material, less plastic, all while reducing our consumption.
+We asked ourselves this question for almost a decade before bringing Radmor to life as a company and a brand.
+Our mission is to make amazing products that you can feel great about, not just because they look amazing and perform well, but because they take into consideration the impact on our environment, our health, and our collective wellbeing.
+We advocate that we can all do more by consuming less.
+Consuming less polyester, less synthetic material, less plastic, less 'new or virgin material' and instead turn to recycled and renewable, more sustainable solutions.

 We think of design practically.
 We make apparel we want to wear, while trying to a solution.
 Using less problematic materials, thinking about end of product lifecycle, and trying to reduce our environmental impact all make our golf apparel better.